drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 ## PC nodes

 Download image `pc-usb.dd.gz` at https://github.com/drakkar-lig/walt-project/releases/latest.
-Flash it to a USB flash drive (a small one is enough, the image just needs a few tens of megabytes).
+Flash it to a USB flash drive (a small one is enough, the image just needs a few tens of megabytes), using unix tool `dd` or similar.

 Then, any PC can be turned into a walt node:
 * connect the PC to the WALT network